otavia-projects/otavia/docs/_docs/core_concept.md

 ### CPS transformation

 The execution of a `Call` message in `otavia` requires a `Stack` to be started, and then the entire `Call` message execution lifecycle is managed by the `Stack`.
-So the `continueXXX` method implemented by the developer needs to match the `StackState` execution and return a new `StackState`.
+So the `resumeXXX` method implemented by the developer needs to match the `StackState` execution and return a new `StackState`.
 Because the pattern is relatively fixed, we can use the `Scala 3` metaprogramming tools to implement a set of `async/await` syntaxes based on CPS transformations, which allows us to write code in a continuously blocking style.